lidel/meowkov/README.md

 Text can be loaded into the corpus (which is backed by Redis) like this:
 ```
-echo "line one\nline two with more text" | make docker-corpus-import
+echo "line one\nline two with more text" | make docker-corpus-add
 ```

 One may also want to generate input on a different machine, for example from weechat logs: